 Parallax is a distinct visual effect that has recently become very popular in modern web design.
 Many sites now feature parallax scrolling to create the sense of distance and depth within a page or site.
 The code uses dynamic background and foreground elements to give a layered effect and make the site appear three dimensional.

 Visual elements may magically appear as you scroll down giving the viewer added interactivity and the feeling of discovering something new.
 This idea of layering to add depth has been used in video games for a number of years, imitating a multiplane camera and making the viewer feel like they are a part of the environment.

 Possibly the biggest trend of 2015 that is definitely here to stay.
-We’ve already written a lot about responsive design because of how important it has become to SEO and how important it will be in the future.
+We’ve already written a lot about responsive website design because of how important it has become to SEO and how important it will be in the future.

-Every day more and more people are using smart phones and tablets to access websites rather than sitting down at tables and looking at desktop computers, this has given rise to the mobile first approach website design.
+Every day more and more people are using smartphones and tablets to access websites rather than sitting down at tables and looking at desktop computers, this has given rise to the mobile first approach website design.
 It is now very important to consider how a site will look on all different screen sizes and make sure it is has a fully optimised user experience whether big or small.

-Throughout all these big trends we can see a common thread – whether it’s responsive modular design, speed and loading times, using big pictures, video and interesting, compelling text, website design is now firmly focused on how the user experiences and interacts with the site.
+Throughout all these big trends we can see a common thread – whether it’s responsive modular design, speed and loading times, using big pictures, video and interesting, compelling text, website design are now firmly focused on how the user experiences and interacts with the site.

 Websites are no longer about simply getting information across or selling a product, the really good ones are an immersive experience that is so easy to use and navigate, you forget there is someone behind the scene coding and designing it all.